built-on-openfin/workspace-starter/how-to/workspace-platform-starter/docs/how-to-customize-browser.md

 The theming for the browser window is configured in the platform using a pallette, see [How To Theme Your Platform](./how-to-theme-your-platform.md).

-## windowOptions vs defaultWindowOptions backwards compatibility
+## defaultWindowOptions

-We have extended the browser provider to support the same defaultWindowOptions as the workspace platform instead of restricting you to a subset.
+We have extended the browser provider to support the same defaultWindowOptions as the workspace platform.
 This provides more flexibility when configuring your platform without having to rely on manifest based defaultWindowOptions.

-We have added comments and deprecated information to say that we have moved from windowOptions to defaultWindowOptions but to maintain backwards compatibility we still check for windowOptions and re-use the settings.

 ## defaultPageOptions